frankiennamdi/customer-service/README.md

  ## Future Improvements
  * More testing for edge cases and bad data states.
- * Handle cases where there is more than 1 valid subscription, possibly define a way to be more selective.
-Possibly using date or order.
+ * Handle cases where there is more than 1 valid subscription, possibly define a way to be more selective and possibly use the date or order.